Western Michigan University: It's your turn to grab the reins

 WMU offers many program choices so you can get the degree you want from a university that goes above and beyond.
 If you’re determined to pursue one area of study, chances are WMU’s program in that area is nationally acclaimed.
 If you’re not quite sure what you want to study, there’s ample opportunity to explore.
 Either way, you’ll be challenged to excel beyond your expectations.
-Beyond our smart program choices, WMU offers many opportunities to enrich your education such as First-Year Experience, Study Abroad and Lee Honors College.
+Beyond our smart program choices, WMU offers many opportunities to enrich your education such as First-Year Experience, and Lee Honors College.

 Over 350 student groups, clubs and organizations means WMU offers opportunities for everyone to get involved.
 When you want to dive in to your passions, check out organizations like Campus Activities Board, fraternities, sororities, Campus Poetry Society, Western Student Association or West Michigan Gamers Guild.
 There are student groups for almost every discipline.
 Other on campus events and activities include NCAA D-1 Bronco athletics, intramural sports, Broadway performances, Bronco Bash, career fairs, homecoming, Miller movies and the student recreation center.